daveyarwood/blog.djy.io/src/_drafts/fifo-narrator.md

      && echo BANG > ~/code/by-chance/narration.fifo"
 {% endhighlight %}

-And that's all there was to it!
+And with that, I was able to control the length of the pauses, allowing the narration to proceed by pressing `mod + ;`.

 # Success?

-* Performance #1 (January 2019) was a smash success

-* Performance #2 (November 2019) was, unfortunately, ruined by technical difficulties
+Our first performance of _By Chance_ (at the time called _Out of the Blue_) in January 2019 was a smash success!
+We performed in a warehouse space where we set up the lighting and sound system ourselves.
+I ran the sound from my laptop out of the headphone jack and into a small bass amplifier, which worked flawlessly.
+We were the only performers in that particular part of the warehouse, which meant that we were able to set everything up for the tech rehearsals, leave it in place for the three performances that weekend, and double-check right before each performance that everything was still working.
+All three performances went off without a hitch!
+Renay danced wonderfully, the crowds were engaged with the idea and they really seemed to enjoy it.

+We performed the piece again in November, but unfortunately, it was ruined by technical difficulties.
+This time, the venue was a [black box theater][black-box-theater] that had a really kick-ass sound system and a house projector.
+I ran both the audio and the visuals (a web application I wrote that randomly generates a dance piece based on suggestions from the audience) off of my laptop via an HDMI cable that led into a bunch of A/V equipment that I didn't understand.
+But it looked and sounded great during our tech run, right before the show.

+By the time the show started and it was our turn to perform, my laptop's display had fallen asleep, so I had to press a button on the keyboard to wake it up.
+The visuals were still displaying fine, but unbeknownst to me, the audio part of the HDMI connection had somehow disconnected and wasn't working anymore.
+Thinking quickly, I got it to work again by reconnecting the HDMI cable altogether, which seemed to get everything back in sync.

-  * Partway through the narration, the narration just stopped working.
-I switched over to my terminal and was presented with a long Python stacktrace.
+We thought we were out of the woods at that point, but then partway through the introductory text-to-speech narration, the narrator stopped unexpectedly.
+In a panic, I flipped over to the terminal window where my `fifo-narrator` script was running, and there I was presented with a long Python stacktrace.
 Someone in the crowd went "hey, that's Python!"
-We had to stumble onward without the narrator.
-Renay was furious with me.
+Being already in the middle of a performance, Renay had to improvise and stumble onward without having a narrator to converse with.
+Afterward, she was furious with me.

 * I hadn't thought about the fact that you need to have access to the Internet in order to use the Google Text-to-Speech.
 * Incidentally, it turns out that the google_speech CLI tool works offline by caching the audio synthesized from text input that you've handed to it before.
   * Performance #1 had (luckily) gone off without a hitch despite my laptop not being connected to the internet at the time.
 The text-to-speech audio was being played back from the cache from when we had rehearsed at home.
   * Somehow, during performance #2, I think the cache failed.
 (Maybe it was a TTL cache and it just happened to expire at the worst possible time?
     Who knows?)
 * It became clear that our performance should not depend on the reliability of a network connection or the availability of the Google Text-to-Speech service.
 * A better approach would be to pre-record the text-to-speech narration and simply play it back during the performance.
 I could use the same FIFO setup to cue moving from each audio file to the next.

 * Rough calculation of the pauses between utterances in each script file, based on the number of consecutive blank lines.